Israelis: History

 Palestine was part of the Ottoman Empire from 1516 until it was taken by British forces in 1918.
 The British establishment of colonial political boundaries allowed the Jews to develop autonomous institutions such as the Histadrut and the Knesset.
-Since the late nineteenth century, the Zionist movement encouraged Jews to immigrate to Palestine and refurbish its land area, considerable but partially uninhabitable due to an abundance of swamps and desert.
 The resulting influx of Jewish immigrants, as well as the creation of many new settlements, was crucial for the functioning of these new institutions in what would, on 14 May 1948, become the State of Israel.
+By 1960, 25% of Israelis were Holocaust survivors.

 Culture

 The largest cities in the country Haifa, Tel Aviv, and Jerusalem are also the major cultural centers, known for art museums, and many towns and kibbutzim have smaller high-quality museums.
 Israeli music is very versatile and combines elements of both western and eastern, religious and secular music.
 It tends to be very eclectic and contains a wide variety of influences from the Diaspora and more modern cultural importation: Hassidic songs, Asian and Arab pop, especially by Yemenite singers, and Israeli hip hop or heavy metal.
 Folk dancing, which draws upon the cultural heritage of many immigrant groups, is popular.
 There is also flourishing modern dance.